SimpleModBot/SimpleModBot/README.md

 ---

-**THIS IS AN ALPHA, I WILL NOT BE HELD RESPONSIBLE FOR ANY LOSS OF DATA THAT MAY OCCUR.**

 Most of the data is not that useful or really easy to repair so I do not believe it is worth me trying to get it all back when it occurs.

 ## Features